 \subsection{Pauli grouping}

 With qDrift we sample a single Pauli string at one sample step $N_{q_i}$.
-For example, when we compare the spectral error with the actual time evolution operator at the second sample step, we might implement on the circuit Pauli strings 'ZII' and 'XZX' with the first string from the part of the number counting group or the coulomb group from TABLE.\ref{table:ta1} and the second one from part of the excitation group after the JW transformation.
-Note the actual pauli gates comes in pairs, thet is to say for each hydrogen in a chain there are electron spin up and down: above we have 3 hydrogens in a chain so we have generalized 'ZIIIII' and 'IZIIII' to just 'ZII', for instance.
+For example, when we compare the spectral error with the actual time evolution the operator at the second sample step, we might implement on the circuit Pauli strings' ZII' and 'XZX' with the first string from the part of the number counting group or the coulomb group from TABLE.\ref{table:ta1} and the second one from part of the excitation group after the JW transformation.
+Note that the actual Pauli gates come in pairs; that is, for each hydrogen in a chain, there are electron spins up and down: above, we have three hydrogens in a chain, so we have generalized 'ZIIIII' and 'IZIIII' to just 'ZII', for instance.

 It is easy to see that the \textit{Particle number operator} does not commute here with the simulated unitary using commutativity Theorem\ref{thm3}, meaning that the particle number is not conserved using Ehrenfest theorem: